Salonib15/customer-shopping-analysis/README.md

    pip install pandas numpy matplotlib seaborn
    ```
 3. Place the dataset at `Assignment_/customer_shopping_data.csv`
-4. Open and run `A1.ipynb` in Jupyter Notebook or JupyterLab
+4. Open and run `DIBS.ipynb` in Jupyter Notebook or JupyterLab

 ---